wet-boew/wet-boew-api-standards/README.md

 * [Mock Responses](#mock-responses)
 * [JSONP](#jsonp)

-## Guidelines
+## Standards

-This document provides guidelines and examples for White House Web APIs, encouraging consistency, maintainability, and best practices across applications.
-White House APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).
+This document provides a standard along with examples for Government of Canada Web APIs, encouraging consistency, maintainability, and best practices across applications.
+Government of Canada APIs aim to balance a truly RESTful API interface with a positive developer experience (DX).

 This document borrows heavily from:
 * [Designing HTTP Interfaces and RESTful Web Services](http://munich2012.drupal.org/program/sessions/designing-http-interfaces-and-restful-web-services)
 * API Facade Pattern, by Brian Mulloy, Apigee
 * Web API Design, by Brian Mulloy, Apigee
 * [Fieldings Dissertation on REST](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm)
+* [The White House Web API Standards] (https://github.com/WhiteHouse/api-standards)

 ## Pragmatic REST

-These guidelines aim to support a truly RESTful API.
+These standards aim to support a truly RESTful API.
 Here are a few exceptions:
 * Put the version number of the API in the URL (see examples below).
 Don’t accept any requests that do not specify a version number.
 * Allow users to request formats like JSON or XML like this:
     * http://example.gov/api/v1/magazines.json